richidubey/Matrix-Multiplication-Threads/README.md

 # Matrix-Multiplication-Threads
-Matric multiplication by threads in C
+Matrix multiplication by threads in C